Skip to main content

 How to insulate windows that are damaged

 Particularly in older homes, window panes can start to see damage that causes cold air to seep into the house.
 This happens when the wooden window frame is exposed to moisture, which makes it expand and contract.
-This can cause the wood to crack or rot, and then heated air escapes through the damaged portions.
-While rotted window frames will need to be replaced, you can repair cracks with a polyurethane caulk that’s designed for windows.
+This can cause the wood to crack or rot; then heated air escapes through the damaged portions.
+While rotted window frames will need to be replaced, you can repair cracks with a polyurethane caulk designed for windows.
 Here’s how to do it:

 1. Inspect each window and feel around the frame for cold drafts.